denten-books/plain-text/6-simulation.md

 rhythms with those of the world around us" [@hickok_its_2015].
 His study on the topic is forthcoming in *Psychological Science* in 2015.

+John Eberhard from the Institute of Applied Technology, National Bureau of Standards speaking in 1967 at the Electronic Composition in Printing symposium at Gaithersburg Laboratories.

+@technology_electronic_1968, 1

+I happen to be a humanist among the physical scientists here at the National Bureau of Standards.
+Begins with a quote from Marshall McLuhan.
+"He who does his work like a machine, grows a heart like a machine in his breast, and he who carries a heart of the machine in his breast losses his simplicity.
+He who has lost his simplicity, becomes unsure of the strivings of his soul."

+"It is a long way from standards like the alphabet to standards like privacy with the respect to the use of computers."

+"We are concerned not only with nuts and bolts and screw threads or with the standards related to the phenomena of matter and materials.
+We are becoming increasingly concerned about man and about how man becomes a part of this measuring system" [2].

+Heidegger would be good here.